jad-b/atomic/README.md

 they provide a starting point for inheritance or composition to provide "gradual" schema enforcement.
 With this, representing a ToDo item is easy;
-subclass Node, set required attributes as arguments in `__init__`, and you're not free to add methods and schema validation as you wish.
+subclass Node, set required attributes as arguments in `__init__`, and you're now free to add methods and schema validation as you wish.
 As long your object can become JSON when `to_json` is called, you maintain compatibility.